magento/devdocs/src/guides/v2.4/rest/tutorials/inventory/create-shipment.md

   - Integration
 ---

 In the previous step, the SSA recommended shipping 35 `24-WB01` items and 20 `24-WB03` items from the Northeast warehouse.
-It also recommended shipping 5 `24-WB01` items from the Brooklyn store.
+It also recommended shipping 5 `24-WB01` items from the West warehouse.

 You can always override the SSA recommendations.
 It would be valid, for example, to ship 25 `24-WB01` items and 5 `24-WB03` items each from the Brooklyn, Manhattan, and Huntington stores.

-Fulfilling the order requires two partial shipments (unless you want to create a scenario that also involves more than one store).
+Fulfilling the order requires a minimum of two partial shipments.
 In this example, we'll follow the SSA recommendations.

 When you complete a partial or full shipment, Magento deducts the reserved products from corresponding sources.